saachko/the-collection/README.md

 <img width="1440" alt="Снимок экрана 2023-03-03 в 11 25 12" src="https://user-images.githubusercontent.com/95384801/222669727-24c8f8f0-b1a3-48cf-887c-0750a3e0786f.png">

 ## Usage

 Nonauthenticated used have read-only access.
 Authenticated users have access to everythng except "admin area".
 Admin area give administators abilities to manage users.

 Every user has a personal page, which allow to manage list of own collections (add/remove/edit).
 Collection can be managed (edit/add/remove) only by the owner (creator) or admin.
 Collection allows to define arbitrary number of custom fields, which will be filled for each item in this collection.
+The collection with all its items and custom fields can be exported to CSV-file.

 Every page provides access to full-text search over whole site with items as a result, also you can filter items by tags.